 CP-6 installation, reconfiguration, and patch features are designed to minimize the time and staff required to install or modify the system.
-The procedures have been standardized and simplified so that virtually no support is required from Honeywell staff.
+The procedures have been standardized and simplified so that virtually no support is required from the Bull staff.